MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deploy-azure-sql-managed-instance-with-sharepoint-servers-2016-2019.md

          New-SPConfigurationDatabase -DatabaseServer <DBServer> -DatabaseName <ConfigDB> -FarmCredentials $FarmCredential -DatabaseCredentials $DBCredential -Passphrase $FarmPassphrase -LocalServerRole <ServerRole>
       ```

-   2. To join additional VMs the SharePoint farm, open the **SharePoint Management Shell** on the additional VMs and run the following Windows PowerShell commands:
+   2. To join additional VMs to the SharePoint farm, open the **SharePoint Management Shell** on the additional VMs and run the following Windows PowerShell commands:

       ```powershell
          $DBCredential = Get-Credential -Message "Provide the user name and password for the Azure SQL Managed Instance database login."